Bukit Batok Bus Interchange: History

 The interchange was officially opened on 27 September 1987 and began operations two days later.
 It took over a terminal along Bukit Batok West Avenue 3.

 In 1995, the bus package for all services (77, 173, 189, 361, 365, 367) was drawn under Bukit Batok Bus Package, and services were handed over between 18 June 2000 and 26 December 2000 from Singapore Bus Services to Trans-Island Bus Services which is now SMRT Buses.
 61 was transferred from Paya Lebar Bus Package and 106 was transferred from Serangoon Bus Package in 2000.

 In 2009, the Bukit Batok Bus Package was renamed to Bulim Bus Package.
 In 2016, Tower Transit Singapore took over services 77, 106, 173, 177, 189, 941, 945, 947, 990 from SMRT Buses and operates the interchange under the Bulim Bus Package; and service 61 was transferred away to Choa Chu Kang-Bukit Panjang Bus Package.

 In 2018, SBS Transit took over service 852 from SMRT Buses under the Seletar Bus Package.

 In 2021, Tower Transit Singapore took over service 944 (later renumbered to Service 992 and extended to loop at Tengah) from SMRT Buses under the Bulim Bus Package (2nd term).

 Accident

 On 11 July 2021, 17 people were injured after two buses collided at the bus interchange causing a bus to crash through the fence and landed on its side 2m down to adjacent ramp at around 5:05 pm.
 The bus driver was arrested the following day for a rach act causing grievous hurt with investigations being done.

-Bus Contracting Model
+Bus contracting model

-Under the Bus Contracting Model, all bus services operating from Bukit Batok Bus Interchange were divided into 3 Bus Packages, operated by three different bus operators.
-As all the bus routes are under the Bulim Bus Package, 61 and 991 come under the Choa Chu Kang-Bukit Panjang Bus Package.
-852 comes under the Seletar Bus Package (SBS Transit).
-Bus service 944 was previously allocated to Bulim Bus Package under SMRT Buses.
-From 29 May 2021, Bus Service 944 (later renumbered to Service 992 and extended to loop at Tengah) is operated by Tower Transit Singapore, after the Land Transport Authority awarded the contract for the second term of Bulim Bus package to Tower Transit Singapore in September 2020.
+Under the bus contracting model, all bus services operating from Bukit Batok Bus Interchange were divided into three bus packages, operated by three bus operators.

+Bus service 944 was previously allocated to the Bulim bus package under SMRT Buses.
+Since 29 May 2021, service 944 (later renumbered to 992 and extended to loop at Tengah) has been operated by Tower Transit Singapore, after the Land Transport Authority awarded them the contract for the second term of the Bulim bus package in September 2020.